Going back almost 100 years

 The EFCL and community leagues play an important role in the growth of our city.
 Members work in partnership with the city on many of the planning needs of today.
-Some of the bigger issues include developing fair and reasonable regulations for infill development and the Mature Neighbourhood Overlay which affects many leagues; forming a stakeholder committee to guide construction best practises; providing critical input into redevelopment and creation of parks and open spaces within the city.
+Some of the bigger issues include developing fair and reasonable regulations for infill development and the Mature Neighbourhood Overlay which affect many leagues; forming a stakeholder committee to guide construction best practices; providing critical input into redevelopment and creation of parks and open spaces within the city.

 In 2016, a new event was created that brought community leagues and the entire city together - the 1st Annual Great Neighbour Race.

 In 2013, The Hamptons became the 157th community league in Edmonton, and with support from the EFCL, hopefully Trumpeter will soon be joining the community league family.
 Community leagues are incredible - they define what grass-roots government truly is and how this type of ground-level leadership can positively affect the growth of a neighbourhood, the growth of a city.

 Our city's community leagues continue to live up to the mandate that was set down by the original nine of building better, stronger communities through inclusion, social action, by-partisanship, recreational and cultural development, and by providing the united voice of their community in the development of their neighbourhoods.

 From the beginning, the very nature of community leagues has provided, and continue to provide, a wonderful training ground for future leaders in a wide variety of industries, including government.
 Several of our current city councillors, including Mayor Don Iveson, all got their start as community league board volunteers.